 Determine the number of DTUs needed by a workload

-If you are looking to migrate an existing on-premises or SQL Server virtual machine workload to Azure SQL Database, you can use the DTU Calculator to approximate the number of DTUs needed.
-For an existing Azure SQL Database workload, you can use SQL Database Query Performance Insight to understand your database resource consumption (DTUs) to gain deeper insight for optimizing your workload.
+If you are looking to migrate an existing on-premises or SQL Server virtual machine workload to Azure SQL Database, you can use the DTU calculator to approximate the number of DTUs needed.
+For an existing Azure SQL Database workload, you can use query performance insight to understand your database resource consumption (DTUs) to gain deeper insight for optimizing your workload.
 You can also use the sys.dm_db_ resource_stats DMV to view resource consumption for the last hour.
 Alternatively, the catalog view sys.resource_stats displays resource consumption for the last 14 days, but at a lower fidelity of five-minute averages.

 Workloads that benefit from an elastic pool of resources

 Pools are suited for a large number of databases with specific utilization patterns.
 For a given database, this pattern is characterized by a low utilization average with relatively infrequent utilization spikes.
 SQL Database automatically evaluates the historical resource usage of databases in an existing SQL Database server and recommends the appropriate pool configuration in the Azure portal.
 For more information, see when should an elastic pool be used?

 Do I need to take my application offline to convert from a DTU-based database to a vCore-based service tier